 The need to infer haplotypes directly from genotypes is based on the assumption that biotechnologies for haplotype determination are unlikely to be available in the short term.
 This may not be the case.
-Various approaches to single molecule sequencing have been described recently [42,43,10] and some of these may mature to the point that phasing based solely on genotype analysis becomes unnecessary.
+Various approaches to single molecule sequencing have been described recently [40,41,6] and some of these may mature to the point that phasing based solely on genotype analysis becomes unnecessary.

 An increase in the current read length (~ 500) in a sequencing reaction to a few thousand basepairs, make it possible to phase large regions of a chromosome.
 Assuming that a SNP occurs every 1000 basepairs, many fragments will contain multiple SNPs.
-Consider a sequence assembly containing fragments f_1 , f_2 , f_3 from a single individual.
+Consider a sequence assembly containing fragments f_1, f_2, f_3 from a single individual.
 If f_1 and f_2 differ in a SNP, they must come from different chromosomes.
 Likewise if f_2 , and f_3 also differ in (some other) SNP, they come from different chromosomes.
-However, for a diploid organism, this must imply that f_1 and f_3 come from the same chromosome, and we have therefore phased the individual in this region (see Figure 3).
-Even current technology can produce reads of over 1000 basepairs, by creating a gapped read, where only the ends of the fragment are actually read, leaving a large gap in the middle.
+However, for a diploid organism, this must imply that f_1 and f_3 come from the same chromosome, and we have therefore phased the individual in this region (see Figure 5).